 SEASON TICKETS ON SALE NOW

-2014-2015 subscription packages guarantee the best seats for Masterworks concerts, and are available with no price increase over last year.
-Subscriptions may be purchased at dmsymphony.org/subscribe, by calling 515.280.4004, or in person 9a-5p at the Civic Center Ticket Office (221 Walnut Street, Des Moines) and at any remaining concert of the 2013-2014 season.
-Special add-on pops concerts (New Year’s Eve Pops: Cirque de la Symphonie and An Evening with Audra McDonald) may only be purchased with a subscription at this time.
+2015-2016 subscription packages guarantee the best seats for Masterworks and Pops concerts, and are available with no price increase over last year.
+Subscriptions may be purchased at dmsymphony.org/subscribe, by calling 515.280.4004, or in person 9a-5p at the Civic Center Ticket Office (221 Walnut Street, Des Moines) and at any remaining concerts of the 2014-2015 season.
 An on-sale date for any remaining tickets will be announced at a later time.

 For questions or to interview Joseph Giunta, please contact Sophia S. Ahmad at Sophia@dmsymphony.org or 515.280.4000, ext.
 4011.
 Visit us at Facebook.com/DMSymphony and Twitter.com/DMSymphony.

-The Des Moines Symphony is a not-for-profit, full-service professional orchestra formed in 1937 to enrich, educate and entertain the community by performing great orchestral music.
-The Symphony Association, governed by a volunteer Board of Trustees and operating on an annual budget of more than $2.8 million, supports the Symphony Academy and its numerous music education programs including three youth orchestras, and supports the Des Moines Symphony Orchestra which performs seven pairs of Masterworks concerts, the traditional pops performance on New Year’s Eve, education, outreach and family concerts, and other special events in its home at the Des Moines Civic Center.
-The Des Moines Symphony also produces and performs its annual Yankee Doodle Pops concert in July on the grounds of the Iowa State Capitol, which for the past several years attracted more than 100,000, the largest single day attendance of any concert event in the State. -DMSO-
+The Des Moines Symphony is a not-for-profit, professional orchestra formed in 1937 to enrich, educate and inspire the community by performing great orchestral music.
+The Symphony Association, governed by a volunteer Board of Trustees and operating on an annual budget of more than $3 million, supports the Symphony Academy and its numerous music education programs including three youth orchestras, and supports the Des Moines Symphony Orchestra which performs seven pairs of Masterworks concerts, Pops concerts including the traditional New Year’s Eve Pops, education, outreach and family concerts, and other special events in its home at the Des Moines Civic Center.
+The Des Moines Symphony also produces and performs the annual Yankee Doodle Pops concert in July on the grounds of the Iowa State Capitol, which for the past several years attracted more than 100,000, the largest single day attendance of any concert event in the State. -DMSO-